-The three first semesters in the project are organised into blocks of 15 credits each.
+The three first semesters in the Master's Programme in Human-Computer Interaction are organised into blocks of 15 credits each.
 The last semester is devoted to a Master’s thesis project.
-The second and third semester also includes some selectable courses.
+The second and third semester includes elective courses.

-Third semester During this semester you will indicate you further specialisation through choosing from a range of selectable courses.
+Third semester During this semester you will indicate your specialisation further through choosing from a range of elective courses.

-Fourth semester During the fourth semester, you will carry out an exam project in the form of a 30 credits Master’s thesis.
+Fourth semester During the fourth semester, you will carry out a degree project in the form of a 30 credit Master’s thesis.

-The courses are organised around lectures and seminars as well as practical assignments.
+The courses in the Master's Programme in Human-Computer Interaction are organised around lectures and seminars as well as practical assignments.
 Lab space is available for creative work, innovation, critique sessions, development and user studies.
 Active participation in seminars is expected and sometimes compulsory, and many courses use this as their major form of examination.

 A significant part of the knowledge will be acquired through practical (individual and group) work.
 Practical fieldwork with authentic tasks is used to complement the lectures and seminars.

-The program is offered in Uppsala.
+The programme is offered in Uppsala.
 Instruction is in English.